RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

    - false -- Do nothing.

-   **If the msg_source =2, there is no use to set send_packet_ros to true because the packet come from ROS and there is no reason to send them back to ROS.**

-   **Since the ROS packet message type is robosense self-defined type, you can't directly echo the topic through ROS.
-Mostly the packets are only used to record offline bag because the size is much smaller than point cloud.**
+   *Since the ROS packet message type is robosense self-defined type, you can't directly echo the topic through ROS.
+Mostly the packets are only used to record offline bag because the size is much smaller than point cloud.*

 - send_point_cloud_ros